JawadAlSaeed/Neptune-Project/README.md

 ## Summary

-This is an app about Budget and expenses tracking.
+Neptune is a Web-Based Application to track Income and Expenses.

 ## Features

-* Track Expense
-* Track Income
-* Set Budget
 * Analyze Balance
+* Track Expense.
+* Track Income.
+* Track based on Category.
+* View all inserted qureys in a report.

 ## Installation